What is blooom?

 QED Investors

-QED Investors is a leading boutique venture capital firm focused on disruptive financial services companies, known for its hands-on approach and deep operational expertise.
+QED Investors is a venture capital firm specializing in early-stage, disruptive financial services companies.
+Their hands-on approach and deep operational experience support companies in achieving breakthrough growth.

 What's next for blooom?